 Homestead in the Holler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 Busy, busy, busy!
 Whew, it has been quite a summer so far.
 Sorry for the lack of updates.
 We have had our heads down working and writing after a long, hot day hasn’t been our priority, I’m afraid.
 So, what have we been up to?
 Hmm, let’s see…

-- Broiler Chickens: We butchered broiler chickens the end of August.
+We butchered broiler chickens the end of August.
 It is always pleasant to be past that chore and have the freezer stocked for the winter.
 The broilers were a success this year, but next year should be better now that we have some infrastructure in place.
-We used Salatin-style pens again and that was good, but I believe next year we will go back to a day-range model as it seemed that the birds really needed more space.
+We use Salatin-style pens and that was good, but I believe next year we will go back to a day-range model as it seemed that the birds really needed more space.

 Computer engineer turned full time farmer, grazier, builder, permaculturist and volunteer fire fighter.
 We left corporate America to live a simple, self-sufficient life in the Ozarks.
 Read more